wusinyee/SYW-Portfolio-v2023/CustomerSalesTrendAnalysisPostgreSQL.md

 Now that you have set up the database and populated it with sample data, you can start analyzing the sales trends using SQL queries.
 In this step, we will explore some common SQL queries to gain insights into the sales data.

-i.
-Total Sales by Month:
+Query 1: Total Sales by Month
 To analyze the total sales for each month, you can use the following SQL query:
 ```sql
 SELECT DATE_TRUNC('month', SaleDate) AS Month, SUM(Quantity * Price) AS TotalSales